-We will be sending home two books a week and changing these each Friday.
+As per the scheme, initially, we will be sending home two books a week and change these each Friday.

 One is a wordless book to develop storytelling and vocabulary (please support your child in retelling a story as opposed to just describing what they can see on the page) and one matched to the phonics being taught in school.